iamsrp/life/README.md

 In fact, anything which forces competition tends to make things more aggressive (e.g. high gravity, meaning there is less "space" for things to live in) and vice versa.

-ToDo
-====

-Have other windows open which give stats on the current families and so on.

-Have the ability to restore a world from a previously persisted state.

-Turn this into a screen saver (and kill the planet by making everyone's CPUs grind away to their maximum capacity; I'll probably go to hell as a result).